 Term Description Buffer memory A memory in an intelligent function module for storing data (such as setting values and monitored values).
 For a CPU module, it refers to a memory for storing data (such as setting values and monitored values of the Ethernet function, data used for data communications of the multiple CPU system function).
 Engineering tool A tool used for setting up programmable controllers, programming, debugging, and maintenance Global label A label that is valid for all the program data when multiple program data are created in the project.
 The global label has two types: a module specific label (module label), which is generated automatically by GX Works3, and an optional label, which can be created for any specified device.
 Module label A label that represents one of memory areas (I/O signals and buffer memory areas) specific to each module in a given character string.
 For the module used, GX Works3 automatically generates this label, which can be used as a global label.
 Normal mode A mode used for normal A/D conversion.
 In the engineering tool, the item name of the mode is displayed as "Normal mode (A/D conversion process)".
-Offset/gain setting mode A mode for the offset/gain setting Q compatible mode A mode in which the module operates with the buffer memory map converted to the equivalent one to the MELSEC Q series R mode A mode in which the module operates with the buffer memory map that has been newly laid out in the MELSEC iQ-R series User range An analog input range where any value can be set.
+Offset/gain setting mode This mode is for configuring the offset/gain setting.
+User range An analog input range where any value can be set.
 This range can be set in the offset/gain setting.
 Watchdog timer error An error that occurs if the internal processing of the module is abnormal.
 Watchdog timer enables the module to monitor its own internal processing.